Finch and Softbill Census — Now Closed 2018

 - If you need more time to complete you can save and create an account to continue later

-Select by clicking on which specie you wish to start first.
-Keeping them separate should shorten your visit.
+Select by clicking on which specie you wish to start first in the dropdown fields.